omar-polo/blog/resources/posts/enjoying-cdpath.md

 ### bash

-It will behave just as ksh.
+It will behave just like ksh.

 ### zsh